duckdb/duckdb-web/docs/api/wasm/extensions.md

 ### Extension signing

 As with regular DuckDB extensions, DuckDB-Wasm extension are by default checked on LOAD to verify the signature confirm the extension has not been tampered with.
-Extension signign can be disabled via a configuration option.
+Extension signature verification can be disabled via a configuration option.
 Signing is a property of the binary itself, so copying a DuckDB extension (say to serve it from a different location) will still keep a valid signature (for example for local development).

 ### Fetching DuckDB-Wasm extensions

 DuckDB official extension are served at extensions.duckdb.org, and this is also the default value for the `default_extension_repository` option.
-On installing extensions, a relevant URL will be build that will look like `extensions.duckdb.org/$duckdb_version_hash/$duckdb_platform/$name.duckdb_extension.gz`.
+On installing extensions, a relevant URL will be built that will look like `extensions.duckdb.org/$duckdb_version_hash/$duckdb_platform/$name.duckdb_extension.gz`.

 DuckDB-Wasm extension are fetched only on load, and the URL will look like: `extensions.duckdb.org/duckdb-wasm/$duckdb_version_hash/$duckdb_platform/$name.duckdb_extension.wasm`.